canndrew/netsim/docs/06_latency.md

 [server] received: hello world!, from: 42.88.82.84:1000, latency: 7.303436ms
 ```

-Notice the latency is around 7ms.
-Now we will introduce some latency on
+Notice that the latency is small (around 7ms in this example).
+Now we will
-`client` node.
+introduce some latency on the `client` node.

 ## Introduce latency

-All we have to do is chain `.latency()` function with `client` node recipe:
+All we have to do is chain the `.latency()` method to the `client` node recipe:

 ```rust
 use netsim::node::Ipv4Node;